Seaweed: Ecology

 Two environmental requirements dominate seaweed ecology.
 These are seawater (or at least brackish water) and light sufficient to support photosynthesis.
 Another common requirement is an attachment point, and therefore seaweed most commonly inhabits the littoral zone (nearshore waters) and within that zone, on rocky shores more than on sand or shingle.
 In addition, there are few genera (e.g., Sargassum and Gracilaria) which do not live attached to the sea floor, but float freely.

 Seaweed occupies various ecological niches.
 At the surface, they are only wetted by the tops of sea spray, while some species may attach to a substrate several meters deep.
 In some areas, littoral seaweed colonies can extend miles out to sea.
 The deepest living seaweed are some species of red algae.
 Others have adapted to live in tidal rock pools.
 In this habitat, seaweed must withstand rapidly changing temperature and salinity and occasional drying.

 Macroalgae and macroalgal detritus have also been shown to be an important food source for benthic organisms, because macroalgae shed old fronds.

 These macroalgal fronds tend to be utilized by benthos in the intertidal zone close to the shore.

-Alternatively, pneumatocysts (gas filled “bubbles”) can keep the macroalgae thallus afloat fronds are transported by wind and currents from the coast into the deep ocean.
+Alternatively, pneumatocysts (gas filled "bubbles") can keep the macroalgae thallus afloat; fronds are transported by wind and currents from the coast into the deep ocean.
 It has been shown that benthic organisms also at several 100 m tend to utilize these macroalgae remnants.

-As macroalgae takes up carbon dioxide and release oxygen in the photosynthesis, macroalgae fronds can also contribute to carbon sequestration in the ocean, when the macroalgal fronds drift offshore into the deep ocean basins and sink to the sea floor without being remineralized by organisms.
-The importance of this process for the Blue Carbon storage is currently discussed among scientists.
+As macroalgae takes up carbon dioxide and releases oxygen in the photosynthesis, macroalgae fronds can also contribute to carbon sequestration in the ocean, when the macroalgal fronds drift offshore into the deep ocean basins and sink to the sea floor without being remineralized by organisms.
+The importance of this process for blue carbon storage is currently a topic of discussion among scientists.

 Biogeographic expansion

-Nowadays a number of vectors - e.g., transport on ship hulls, exchanges among shellfish farmers, global warming, opening of trans-oceanic canals - all combine to enhance the transfer of exotic seaweeds to new environments.
-Since the piercing of the Suez Canal,the situation is particularly acute in the Mediterranean Sea, a 'marine biodiversity hotspot' that now registers over 120 newly introduced seaweed species -the largest number in the world.
+Nowadays a number of vectors—e.g., transport on ship hulls, exchanges among shellfish farmers, global warming, opening of trans-oceanic canals—all combine to enhance the transfer of exotic seaweeds to new environments.
+Since the piercing of the Suez Canal, the situation is particularly acute in the Mediterranean Sea, a 'marine biodiversity hotspot' that now registers over 120 newly introduced seaweed species -the largest number in the world.

 Production

-As of 2018, the top 10 countries produced 96% of the global total of 2,165,675 metric tons.
+As of 2019, 35,818,961 tonnes were produced, of which 97.38% were produced in Asian countries.